-1. Make a box plot of the variable speed for each quarter.
+1. Make a box plot of the variable speed for each quarter and explain how a boxplot is computed.

 '''

 gf_boxplot(...~...,data=...)

 '''

 2. Test the null-hypothesis that the mean wind speed is the same for all four quarters by editing the code below.
 Explain the parameter estimates in the output.